Year 3

 Year 6

 Our topic this term is largely science and PSHE based, as we explore the most incredible machine – the human body.
 We will start by learning about the organs of our body, our body systems and everything that we can do to keep our bodies working well.
 We will also be learning about how different substances effect our body and healthy choices that we can make.
 Later in the term we will discuss how our bodies change as we grow up and human reproduction.
-In a secondary topic, we will be travelling across the Severn Seas as we read the famous Treasure Island and start our Pirate Anthologies.
+In a secondary topic, we will be travelling across the Seven Seas as we read the famous Treasure Island and start our Pirate Anthologies.
 Over the term, we will explore a range of writing genres, all with a pirate theme.
 This always proves to be an exciting topic and we look forward to reading the wonderful writing that our talented young authors produce.

 Spellings